-Implementing this strategy should allow Ipsen to see its sales keep growing as well as further improved profitability.
+Implementing this strategy should allow Ipsen to see its sales grow as well as further improve profitability.
+2020 outlook includes:

 - Sales greater than €2.5 billion, including Specialty Care sales growth of greater than 14% per year over the period 2016-2020 and Consumer Healthcare sales growth between 4% and 6% per year;

 - Core Operating Income margin greater than 30%.